The Leader in Tip-Up Furnaces

 After heat treatment, the load is automatically transferred from the furnace to the water, polymer, or air quench; typically within 30-35 seconds.
 Alternatively, the load can be transferred to a cool station or forge.
 The transfer of the load from the furnace is achieved with a mechanically or hydraulically driven manipulator that is expertly designed to meet product specifications.
 An example is pictured above.
 CEC manipulators are the state of the art for heavy industry and allow reliable and accurate processing of a broad array of parts.

-CEC is a world leader in quenching design for tip-up and clam-shell furnaces because of our commitmCoent to quality.
+CEC is a world leader in quenching automation for tip-up and clam-shell furnaces because of our commitmCoent to quality.
 We have run over 6,350 in-house sponsored tests on castings, forgings and similar wrought or extruded materials.
 Our tests measure heat treatment and quenching variations along with resultant tensile, yield, and hardness results for various alloys.
 CEC can perform actual quench tests on some applications to support your quality goals.

 Our engineers can create an array of CFD parameters that accurately predict heat transfer rates and cooling across a part.
 Testing at the onset of design allows us to work out potential residual stress problems early.
 On several alloys, CEC has developed air quenching machines that remove quench induced residual stress.
 Our commitment to extensive testing and modeling during the furnace design process ensures high quality and consistency.